dankamongmen/notcurses/doc/HACKING.md

 * Rasterize the (single) render, carrying through plenty of state from render
 * Write out the (single) rasterization

-It is a fundamental fact that we cannot guarantee proper writeout, since the terminal can be resized in the middle of a writeout, and the signal is both unreliable and asynchronous.
+It is an ineluctable fact that we cannot guarantee proper writeout, since the terminal can be resized in the middle of a writeout, and the signal is both unreliable and asynchronous.
 Receipt of the SIGWINCH signal is async with regards to the actual geometry change; processing of the signal is async with